 The format of these support groups varies, with some meeting in person, some by telephone and others on the Internet.
 The form of support that works best for an individual is often dictated by geographical location, the nature of the condition and personal preference.

 Groups may be led by a facilitator with clinical experience in treating a specific illness or by a member of the group.
 Additionally, the group may be structured, with specific goals and agendas for each meeting, or it may be more oriented toward social connections and shared experiences.

 Whatever the structure, support groups provide connections with others who share similar problems, as well as emotional and moral support.
 Quite often, members also share practical advice and coping skills for those facing a new diagnosis or at the beginning of a caregiving journey.

-Sharing fears and frustrations, receiving support without judgement, and reassurance that others share similar problems provides support group members with an outlet for feelings that friends and family who aren’t in the same situation may not fully understand.
+Seniors can share fears and frustrations, receive support without judgment and be reassured that others share similar problems.
+This provides support group members with an outlet for feelings that friends and family who aren’t in the same situation may not fully understand.

-Members of support group are in the unique position to share advice about treatment, medication and alternative options.
+Support group members can share advice about treatment, medication and alternative options.
 Exchanging information about positive outcomes can empower members of the group to take a more active role in their care or seek out treatment options previously unknown to them.

-For someone facing a new diagnosis, having the opportunity to speak openly and frankly with a support group member whose disease and treatment is more advanced can be comforting as well as educational.
+For seniors facing a new diagnosis, having the opportunity to speak openly and frankly can be comforting as well as educational.
+Support group members may include those whose disease and treatment is more advanced.
 For many, lack of information on what to expect is frightening, and a “veteran” can provide valuable insight into treatment and progression of the disease.